-Intelligent Automation merges Artificial Intelligence [AI], Machine Learning [ML] and automation technologies to streamline increasingly complex processes, achieve greater accuracy and efficiency, and enable the operational agility and flexibility organizations need.
+Intelligent Automation merges Artificial Intelligence [AI], Machine Learning [ML], and automation technologies to streamline increasingly complex processes, achieve greater efficiency and data accuracy, and enable the operational agility and flexibility organizations need.

 When implemented effectively, Intelligent Automation enables smarter, more dynamic business processes that can learn and become more efficient and effective over time.

 But with the wrong tech stack, businesses can find themselves drifting further away from operational efficiency- bound tighter to existing processes and systems with high maintenance and overall total cost of ownership.